Sebastian Vettel will leave Ferrari at the end of 2020

-Sebastian Vettel could leave Ferrari without having won the Formula One title that the proud Italian team is so eager for.
+Sebastian Vettel could leave Ferrari without having won the Formula One title that the proud Italian team so longs for.

-The German driver, who holds four world champion titles, will leave the team by the end of the year by mutual agreement.
+The German pilot, who holds four world champion titles, They will leave the team by the end of the year by mutual agreement.
 But the current season is still in the air due to the coronavirus pandemic, and the first 10 races on the calendar were delayed or canceled.

-Vettel, 32, arrived at Ferrari in 2015 to replace the Spaniard Fernando Alonso but has not been able to expand on the record he earned during his time at Red Bull, between 2010 and 2013.
+Vettel, 32, came to Ferrari in 2015 to replace Spanish Fernando Alonso, but He has not been able to expand the record he earned during his time at Red Bull, between 2010 and 2013.

 Experts expected him to break the record for seven world scepters set by compatriot Michael Schumacher.
-The driver with the most possibilities to achieve it now is the British Lewis Hamilton, who has six.
+The pilot with more possibilities to achieve it now is the British Lewis Hamilton, which has six.

-Hamilton’s rise with Mercedes has coincided with Vettel’s gradual decline at Ferrari.
+Hamilton’s rise with Mercedes It has coincided with Vettel’s gradual decline at Ferrari.

 Of his 53 grand prize victories, just 14 were behind the wheel of a Ferrari, including one last season.

-Vettel has a contract of $ 40 million per season, but said that the economic part did not influence the decision.
+Vettel has a $ 40 million contract per season, but He stated that the economic part did not influence the decision.

 “That is not my way of thinking when it comes to making certain decisions,” he added.